xenon-middleware/xenon-tutorial/README.md

 ```

 After which
-* the [Xenon cli](https://github.com/NLeSC/xenon-cli) has been installed as `~/xenon/xenon-cli/bin/xenon` and added to the PATH env var.
+* the [Xenon cli](https://github.com/NLeSC/xenon-cli) has been installed as `~/xenon/xenon-cli/bin/xenon` and added to the PATH env var
+* Docker and docker-compose has been installed

 ### Test

-If the install was run in same shell then relogin so user is joined the docker group and adjusts the PATH env var then run
+If the install was run in same shell run following to update the users groups and refresh the PATH env var:
 ```
 newgrp docker
 ```

-Slurm batch scheduler is running as Docker container, to login use `ssh -p 2222 xenon@localhost` and password `javagat`, it can be started with:
+The Slurm batch scheduler can be started with:

 ```
 docker-compose up -d